kermitt2/grobid/Readme.md

 The Web service are documented in the [service manual](https://github.com/kermitt2/grobid/blob/master/grobid-service/src/main/doc/grobid-service-manual.pdf).

 _Warning_: Some quota and query limitation apply to the demo server!
-If you are interested in using such online GROBID service for your project without limitation (and with support), please [contact us](<patrice.lopez@science-miner.com>).
+If you are interested in using such online GROBID service for your project without limitation (and with support), please contact us (<patrice.lopez@science-miner.com>).

 ## GROBID documentation